-We are prepared fight the tactics that will undoubtedly be employed by internal investigators of the subway system as they collect evidence and conduct research that will be geared toward defending the subway company and its operator(s).
+Our New York City subway accident attorneys are intimately familiar with the language of these laws, and we know how to effectively apply them to the details of your case when seeking compensation for your pain and suffering.
+We are prepared to fight the tactics that will undoubtedly be employed by internal investigators of the subway/train system as they collect evidence and conduct research that will be geared toward defending the subway company and its operator(s).

 If you were injured in a subway accident, or you are mourning the loss of a loved one whose life was claimed in this type of accident, our New York City subway accident lawyers are here to help.
-We are committed to applying nothing less than the professionalism and integrity needed to yield favorable results for your case.
+We are committed to applying nothing less than the highest level of professionalism and integrity needed to yield favorable results for your case.
 Contact us today for a free consultation.